hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 The Parallel Computing Toolbox has been enabled for all Matlab versions on the KU Leuven Tier-2 clusters.

 The Matlab license of KU Leuven covers all academic users.
-If you would like to use Matlab, but you are not part of our Matlab group and would like to use this software, we kindly ask you to contact our helpdesk and request access.
+If you would like to use Matlab, but you are not yet member of our `lli_matlab` group, you can request access via the VSC account page (Use the 'New/Join Group' button.

 Configuring Matlab for parallel computing
 +++++++++++++++++++++++++++++++++++++++++